 The following sign of bath salt addiction is a growing dependence.
 This is when your brain needs the drug to maintain normal life balance.
 Anytime you cease use of the drugs, you may feel the sensations of withdrawal.
 Addiction becomes prevalent when using the drug becomes a compulsive act, and you are unable to resist despite the negative consequences.
 For example, if you have used bath salts and were arrested for your actions but still use, this is a strong indicator of addiction.

-Addiction is a chronic disease that affects each who suffer from it differently, but it works the same on everyone it touches.
-Addiction is all based around the reward center of the brain, and the release of dopamine from drugs like bath salts over time make the body associate drugs with happiness.
+Addiction is a chronic disease that affects each who suffers from it differently, but it works the same on everyone it touches.
+Addiction is all based around the reward center of the brain, and the release of dopamine from drugs like bath salts over time makes the body associate drugs with happiness.
 Because addiction affects everyone differently, this means the approach to treatment has to be unique.
 While there are industry standards supported by evidence-based research, this does not indicate a one-size-fits-all solution.

 To increase the likelihood of a successful treatment stint, you must seek out a center that offers a unique approach to your needs.
 A center that has beliefs deeply embedded in evidence-based research is the first place to look.
 These must offer therapies that are specifically geared toward the treatment of your unique addiction.

 Treatment will begin with a medical detoxification that is responsible for removing any and all drugs out of your system.
 During this phase of treatment, you will be under 24-hour supervision by a trained medical staff.
 This will ensure your transition into sobriety safely and alleviate the most uncomfortable side effects, which can be traced to withdrawal and getting off drugs.